 What are the purposes of this law?

-Once purpose of the law is to encourage parents who abandon their children to do so with a designated emergency infant care provider rather than at a dangerous location.
+One purpose of the law is to encourage parents considering abandoning their children to do so with a designated emergency infant care provider rather than at a dangerous location.
 The law also protects parents from criminal prosecution when they deliver an unharmed child to a designated emergency infant care provider.

 How does the law work?